mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - How do we resolve issues when the 3PL ships the wrong items in an order?
 - How do we handle customers who want same-day shipping?

-These are solvable problems, but we continue to hit new issues, so I spend a lot of my time thinking about our 3PL.
+These are solvable problems, but we continue to hit new issues, so I spend a lot of time thinking about our 3PL.

 #### How I can reduce my time here?

-This is an area where I shoudl be delegating more to my team.
+This is an area where I shoudl be delegating more to the rest of the team.

-I've started asking TinyPilot's local staff to become more active in managing the 3PL relationship, and it's going well.
+I've started asking TinyPilot's local staff to become more active in managing the 3PL relationship, and that's working.

 Previously, for something like the problem of preventing the 3PL from losing inventory, I'd define a process for auditing their inventory reports and reconciling the numbers with our sales records.
 Instead, I asked a member of the local staff to do that, and I gave high-level feedback on the process rather than defining everything myself.